-- 7. As per the 2017 UNESCO Recommendation on Science and Scientific Researchers, the term 'Science' signifies the enterprise whereby humankind, acting individually or in small or large groups, makes an organized attempt, by means of the objective study of observed phenomena and its validation through sharing of findings and data and through peer review, to discover and master the chain of causalities, relations or interactions; brings together in a coordinated form subsystems of knowledge by means of systematic reflection and conceptualization; and thereby furnishes itself with the opportunity of using, to its own advantage, understanding of the processes and phenomena occurring in nature and society. - 8.
-The term 'Open Science' refers to an umbrella concept that combines various movements and practices aiming to make scientific knowledge, methods, data and evidence freely available and openly accessible for everyone, increase scientific collaborations and sharing of information for the benefits of science and society, and open the process of scientific knowledge creation and circulation to societal actors beyond the institutionalized scientific community. - 9.
-For the purposes of this Recommendation, 'Open Science' means a complex of at least the following key elements: - (i) Open Access: Open access generally involves users being legally able to gain full and immediate access to and unrestricted use of scientific outputs including scientific publications, data, software, source code and protocols, produced in all parts of the world, free of charge to the user and re-usable.
-Subject to the users properly attributing the source and authorship, all users are granted free, irrevocable, worldwide rights to access, copy, retain, use, distribute, transmit and display the work publicly and to make and distribute derivative works, in any medium for any responsible purpose.
-In the case of scientific publications, the publication and all related scientific outputs (e.g. original scientific research results, raw data and metadata, software, including source code, source materials, digital representations of pictorial and graphical materials and scholarly multimedia material), should be openly licensed (or dedicated to the public domain) and then deposited, upon publication, in at least one public online repository using suitable technical standards that is supported and maintained by an academic institution, scholarly society, government agency, or other well established non-profit organization devoted to the common good that seeks to enable open access, unrestricted distribution, interoperability, and long-term archiving.
+7. As per the 2017 UNESCO Recommendation on Science and Scientific Researchers, the term 'Science' signifies the enterprise whereby humankind, acting individually or in small or large groups, makes an organized attempt, by means of the objective study of observed phenomena and its validation through sharing of findings and data and through peer review, to discover and master the chain of causalities, relations or interactions; brings together in a coordinated form subsystems of knowledge by means of systematic reflection and conceptualization; and thereby furnishes itself with the opportunity of using, to its own advantage, understanding of the processes and phenomena occurring in nature and society.

+8. The term 'Open Science' refers to an umbrella concept that combines various movements and practices aiming to make scientific knowledge, methods, data and evidence freely available and accessible for everyone, increase scientific collaborations and sharing of information for the benefits of science and society, and open the process of scientific knowledge creation and circulation to societal actors beyond the institutionalized scientific community.

+9. For the purposes of this Recommendation, 'Open Science' means a complex of at least the following key elements:

+(i) Open Access: Open access generally involves users being able to gain free access to research reports published in science journals.
+The open access marketplace has developed a wide variety of open access solutions over the last 20 years, varying by which version of the final research report is available and how guickly, where it is archived for safekeeping, and how easily this report can be repurposed (in terms of licensing restrictions).
+UNESCO's Network for Open Access to Scientific Information and Research (NOASIR) advisory board recommends that we view open as existing along a spectrum of outcomes, defined by its disoverability (how easy this information is to find), accessibility (such as whether this information is in the correct language), reusability (mostly having to do with licensing), transparency (ensuring that the provenance of this information is clear), and sustainability (ensuring that this open solution is permanent).
+This full open spectrum is known as DARTS. full and immediate access to and unrestricted use of scientific outputs including scientific publications, data, software, source code and protocols, produced in all parts of the world, free of charge to the user and re-usable.
+Subject to the users' properly attribution of source and authorship, all users are granted free, irrevocable, worldwide rights to access, copy, retain, use, distribute, transmit and display the work publicly and to make and distribute derivative works, in any medium for any responsible purpose.
+In the case of scientific publications, the publication and all related scientific outputs (e.g. original scientific research results, raw data and metadata, software, including source code, source materials, digital representations of pictorial and graphical materials and scholarly multimedia material), should be deposited, upon publication, in at least one online repository using suitable technical standards that is supported and maintained by an academic institution, scholarly society, government agency, or other wellestablished non-profit organization devoted to common good that seeks to enable open access, unrestricted distribution, interoperability, and long term archiving.